emuchnick/react-native-swipe-predictor/example/README.md

 - Yarn or npm
 - Expo CLI (`npm install -g expo-cli`)
 - iOS Simulator (Mac only) or Android Emulator
-- Expo Go app on your physical device (optional)

 ### Installation